m2osw/snaplogger/README.md

 ### Type

-The type is actually the name of the appender.
+The type is often the name of the appender.

-The base supports the following appenders:
+The base supports the following types (appenders):

 * buffer
 * file